A community-based residential treatment program

 The goal of the program is to support individuals in their recovery process so that they can be successful in a community living setting of their choice.
 The program provides a continuum of services in several phases; individuals may enter or leave services at any point along the continuum.

-New Horizons has a bed capacity to serve 16 individuals in the treatment program.
+New Horizons has 16 beds in the treatment program.

 - Ongoing assessment